Trozz/terraform-provider-pocketid/docs/resources/client.md

 ### Optional

+- `client_id` (String) The client ID to use for the OIDC client.
+If not set, one will be generated.
 - `allowed_user_groups` (List of String) List of user group IDs that are allowed to use this client.
 If empty, all users can use this client.
 - `is_public` (Boolean) Whether this is a public client (no client secret).
 Defaults to false.
 - `logout_callback_urls` (List of String) List of allowed logout callback URLs for the OIDC client.